 If you’ve purchased furniture assembly services, then you might be wondering what the tipping etiquette is for this type of worker.

-Managing your tipping habits can help you take stock of your budget so you don’t tip when you shouldn’t and waste money but also don’t fail to tip when it’s good practice to do so.
+Managing your tipping habits can help you take stock of your budget so you don’t tip when you shouldn’t but also don’t fail to tip when it’s good practice to do so.

 To help you decide whether you need to tip and how much, we’ve done the number crunching.

-This article will look at the common practice for tipping furniture assemblers, what they earn, the average cost of this service, and will draw upon inside knowledge from someone who works within this industry.
+This article will look at the common practice for tipping furniture assemblers, what they earn, the average cost of this service, and will draw on inside knowledge from someone who works in this industry.

 Keep reading to find out more…

 Do You Tip Furniture Assembly Guys?
 The Short Answer

 In short, you should tip furniture assembly workers.
 They tend to earn below-average incomes as many work as part of the gig economy and therefore tips are required to supplement their income.
 We suggest tipping 10-20% of the price of the assembly or $5 – $30 as a fixed amount.

 A key factor in deciding whether and how much to tip will be working out what assembly workers earn.